swyxio/ai-notes/Monthly Notes/Nov 2023 notes.md

 	- I think my favourite thing about llamafile is what it represents.
 This is a single binary file which you can download and then use, forever, on (almost) any computer.
 	- You don’t need a network connection, and you don’t need to keep track of more than one file.
 	- Stick that file on a USB stick and stash it in a drawer as insurance against a future apocalypse.
 You’ll never be without a language model ever again.
+- gpt-fast - [a demo codebase for accelerating models with native PyTorch](https://pytorch.org/blog/accelerating-generative-ai-2/) using Torch.compile, quantization, speculative decoding, and tensor parallelism
+	- 246tok/s - "[This is the fastest inference **by far** I've seen.](https://twitter.com/HamelHusain/status/1730309081288863910)esp without TensorRT

 ## other launches